-Antisocial behaviour is behaviour by others that unreasonably interferes with your rights to the enjoyment of your home and community and affects your quality of life.
+Antisocial behaviour is behaviour by others that unreasonably interferes with your rights to the enjoyment of your home and community.
+It affects your quality of life.
 Examples of this include:

 We will not tolerate antisocial behaviour in our communities.
 Antisocial behaviour is a breach of the tenancy agreement.
 Depending on the severity of the matter it could result in the perpetrator losing their home and/or being prosecuted.

 Ensure that you do not cause a nuisance or annoyance to other people in the neighbourhood.
 You will also be held responsible for the behaviour of members of your household and your visitors.
 This is under the terms of your tenancy agreement .